LizzyonGit/sotis-lifecoach/README.md

 #### Browser testing

 I tested my website on Chrome, Edge and Firefox.
-For testin Safari, I used Chrome UA Spoofer.
+For testing Safari, I used Chrome UA Spoofer.

 I found one minor difference:

-Firefox: regarding the Phone field in the form on book.html, you can type any letter, but you will get an error message saying you have to fill in a number.
+On Firefox, regarding the **Phone** field in the form on book.html, you can type any letter, but you will get an error message saying you have to fill in a number.
 In other browsers, you can not even type anything else than a number (except for an 'e', but it will still give you an error).
 I find this acceptable.

 #### Device testing

-I checked the website in developer tools for the different dimensions.
+I checked the website in DevTools for the different dimensions.
 A few of my features have very different lay-outs on different screens, working as intended:
 - Navigation bar: from small mobile screens to and including tablet screens, the menu links are collapsed in a hamburger menu.
 - Hero image: from small mobile screens to but not including tablet screens, the header and quote move from the left center of the image, to the bottom of the image, to not overlap Sotis' head.
-- About, image and Philosophy: from small mobile screens to but not including tablet screens, these sections are stacked vertically and take up the full screen width, with the headers centered.
+- **About**, image and **Philosophy**: from small mobile screens to but not including tablet screens, these sections are stacked vertically and take up the full screen width, with the headers centered.
 From tablet screens and up, they take up one row with three equal width columns, and the headers are left aligned.
-- Testimonials: from small mobile screens up to and including 991 px width, the carousel takes the full width of the screen, from 992 px, it takes half the width of the container, but is centered in the middle of the screen.
+- **Testimonials**: from small mobile screens up to and including 991 px width, the carousel takes the full width of the screen, from 992 px, it takes half the width of the container, but is centered in the middle of the screen.
 - Footer: from small mobile screens to but not including tablet screens, the address section and email and phone section are stacked vertically and aligned to the left.
 From tablet size screens, these two sections are displayed next to each other in two columns, where the adress section in the left column is moved to the end/right of its own column.
-- What I offer:
+- **What I offer** page:
   - from small mobile screens to but not including tablet screens, the four cards are stacked vertically, each at full width of the screen,
   - from tablet screen size to but not including small laptops at 992 px width, the four cards are displayed in two rows of two cards,
   - from 992 px, the cards are displayed in one row of four cards.
-- Book:
+- **Book** page:
   - from small mobile screens to but not including tablet screens, the form fields are vertically stacked at full width of the screen,
   - from tablet screen size and up, the form fields are displayed in two columns next to each other.

-I also checked the different web pages in http://www.responsinator.com/.
-I found a missing margin there for the 404.html when you turn a device horizontally.
-I realise I did not see this before because the section is so small, the viewport was always much larger, creating the white space around it when I centered the section with .my-auto.
-But turning the device creates a much smaller viewport, so the .my-auto did not create any margin around the section, and it does not look good:
+I also checked the different web pages in [Responsinator](http://www.responsinator.com/).
+I found a missing margin there for 404.html when you turn a device horizontally.
+I realise I did not see this before because the section is so small, the viewport was always much larger, creating the white space around it when I centered the section with the *.my-auto* class.
+But turning the device creates a much smaller viewport, so the *.my-auto* did not create any margin around the section, and it does not look good:

 ![Device test 404.html issue](docs/screenshots/device-test-1.png)

-I simple added .my-3 to the inner div.row to create some margin, without interfering with anything else.
+I simple added *.my-3* to the inner div.row to create some margin, without interfering with anything else.
 It looks fine now:

 ![Device test 404.html issue fixed](docs/screenshots/device-test-2.png)